COCONUT RHINOCEROS BEETLE (CRB)

 CRB populations can have devastating impacts on palm species that are foundational to cultural heritage, agriculture, ecosystems, and economies, when out of their native range.

 Adult coconut rhinoceros beetle (CRB) are black beetles averaging 2 inches in length with a visible horn.
 They are night-active and can fly.
 Although they do not bite, they may carry diseases, so they should not be handled with bare hands if possible.

 CRB larvae can grow up to three inches before pupating.
 These larvae crawl on their side and curl into a "C" shape when handled.
 As larvae, they live and feed on decomposing plant material.
 CRB prefer coconut palm green waste but can survive in most decaying plant material.

+Coconut rhinoceros beetle life stages observed at 30 degrees Celsius.
 CRB breeding sites are typically established in decaying plant material like mulch, compost, decomposing stumps, or felled trees.
 After hatching from eggs, larvae begin feeding on the decomposing material.
 After growing through three larval stages, called instars, larvae pupate and emerge as an adult, leaving the breeding site.
 CRB spend roughly 3.5 months growing from an egg to an adult, and about 3 months as an adult.

-Although native to Southeast Asia, the distribution of CRB today includes many Pacific Islands, including Oʻahu.
+Although native to Southeast Asia, the distribution of CRB today includes many Pacific Islands, including O'ahu.
 To date, CRB has not been reported on any other Hawaiian islands, the mainland United States, Central America, or South America, but any tropical ecosystem that produces host species for the CRB is at risk of infestation.